 Political and charitable contributions can also fall within the definition of bribery if the intention of the contribution is to speed up a process or to obtain an advantage in a business transaction.

-However, hospitality and promotional expenditure must be proportionate and reasonable in the circumstances.
-If they are excessive and designed to influence the decision making of the recipient, they can fall within the Act.
+However, hospitality and promotional expenditures must be proportionate and reasonable in the circumstances.
+If they are excessive and designed to influence the recipient's decision-making, they can fall within the Act.

 Where goods are to be imported by or exported to our agents, subcontractors or suppliers and fees or taxes are paid by those agents, subcontractors or suppliers in relation to the import or export.